ACADEV1/.github/docs/management/README.md

 <br>

 ### [Manage a project 📦](https://github.com/ACADEV1/.github/blob/dev/docs/management/project/README.md)
 Including creating the project, and creating tasks.
+This does not cover the build process (see category).

 <br>